alovajs/alovajs.github.io/resource/framework/preact.md

 ## Preact project with react coding style

 Preact is highly compatible with react.
-If your project uses react coding style to write preact project, you can also use `alova/react` and then compile react code into preact code through compilation tools.
+If your project uses React coding style to write a Preact project, you can also use `alova/react` and then compile React code into Preact code with your build tool.
 The following is the configuration guide provided by preact:

 - Preact's [official configuration tutorial](https://preactjs.com/guide/getting-started/#aliasing-react-to-preact).